-The Simian Gateway is an application that connects to your Simian 2.2.0 Pro radio automation software and allows either of the Simian Remote clients (PC or iPad/iOS) to connect to your studio automation system over a TCP/IP connection.
-That means that you will now be able to control your on-air Simian machine over your local network, or over the internet.
+The Simian Gateway is an application that connects to your Simian 2.2.0 or 2.3.0 Pro radio automation software and allows either of the Simian Remote clients (PC or iPad/iOS) to connect to your studio automation system over a TCP/IP connection.
+That means that you will now be able to control your onair Simian machine over your local network, or over the internet.
 That means you can control your studio anywhere you have an internet connection!